AVEVA/CONNECT-data-services-developer-docs/Content_Portal/How_To_Guides/PI-to-OCS/Set-up-PI-to-OCS/install-agent.md

 13. Select the service account type for the connection:
     - **NT Service**: Use a Network Service account to connect to PI Data Archive.
     - **This account**: Specify a user name and password (domain\account) to connect to PI Data Archive.
-**Note.** The service account must have Administrative privileges and read access to certain data on PI Data Archive.
+**Note.** The service account must have Administrator privileges and read access to certain data on PI Data Archive.
     ![ ](../../images/pi2ocs-serv-acct.png)
 _The Service Account screen in the PI to OCS Agent Setup Kit_